 There are two types of Powers of Attorney that can be granted in Scotland which are a Continuing Power of Attorney or a Welfare Power of Attorney.
 A Continuing Power of Attorney lets your Attorney deal with your financial affairs whereas a Welfare Power of Attorney lets them make decisions about your personal welfare.
 If you wish your Attorney to have both types of power it is possible to combine a Continuing and Welfare Power of Attorney into the one legal document.

-An enduring power of attorney (EPA) is a document that appoints someone ('an Attorney') to help manage your property, money and financial affairs.
+- An enduring power of attorney (EPA) is a document that was used to appoint someone ('an Attorney') to help manage your property, money and financial affairs.
 The EPA was replaced with the lasting power of attorney (LPA) in October 2007.

-The Probate Service forms part of the Family Division of the High Court.
+- The Probate Service forms part of the Family Division of the High Court.
 This office officially issues Grants of Representation, which document the authority of the Personal Representative(s) to administer the testator's estate.
 These are known as Probate (when the deceased person left a valid will and an executor is acting) and Letters of Administration (where there is no valid will).
 In Scotland this is called Confirmation.

 Skipton Trustees Limited are a trust corporation and can undertake and manage Trust business in England and Wales.

-A person or firm that holds and is responsible for managing assets that have placed into a trust for the benefit of a beneficiary.
+- A person or firm that holds and is responsible for managing assets that have placed into a trust for the benefit of a beneficiary or beneficiaries.